 - 1. Department submits a complete General Education assessment/certification packet to the Board of General Studies via its College Dean (see guidelines above).
 Designation of a department Course Coordinator is required (e.g., instructor, curriculum committee representative, department chair). - 2.
 College Curriculum Committee reviews requests and forwards to College Dean for recommendation. - 3.
-College Dean forwards the original plus12 copies (18 copies for English 1A/B and 100W courses) of all submitted packets to the Board of General Studies by October 1 for the following fall and March 1 for the following spring certification. - 4.
+College Dean forwards the original plus 12 copies (18 copies for English 1A/B and 100W courses) of all submitted packets to the Board of General Studies by October 1 for the following fall and March 1 for the following spring certification. - 4.
 Core and American Institutions courses (except for HUM 1A/B, 2A/B and AmSt 1A/B): Board of General Studies refers proposals to the appropriate Advisory Panel for review and recommendation back to the Board. - 5.
 The Panel reviews the complete packet.
 If there are concerns about the course, one or more of the Panel members is designated to meet with the Course Coordinator/Department representative to express the Panel's concerns.
 Once the concerns have been addressed, the Panel forwards its recommendations to approve, deny, or modify/clarify the course to the Board. - 6.
-The Board reviews and acts on all courses.
+The Board reviews and acts on all new proposals for General Education course certification.
 No proposals are rejected or modified/clarified without consultation with the Department.
 After a final vote of the Board has been taken, the AVP for Undergraduate Studies writes a letter to the Department Chair stating the Board's action.
-If the course requires modification/clarification or has been denied, the Board's concerns are detailed in the letter.
+If the new course proposal requires modification/clarification or has been denied, the Board's concerns are detailed in the letter.
 Although the Provost reserves the right to act on any General Education courses, that authority has been delegated to the AVP for Undergraduate Studies as Chair of the Board. - 7.
 Undergraduate Studies records all actions in office files, and posts certifications to the official University Curriculum File. - 8.
 Courses approved by February 1 may be scheduled for the following Fall term.
-Courses approved by September 1 may be scheduled for the following Spring term. - 9.
-Initial certification normally will be for a period of two years, at which time an assessment packet for Continuing Certification will be submitted.
+Courses approved by September 1 may be scheduled for the following Spring term.